Shaik-36/django-learn/README.md

 -> Now run the project and hit the http://127.0.0.1:8000/chai url and see the output

 -> Now like this you can create as many apps as you want

+### Now how can we apply css and JavaScript to this new app called chai
+-> Lets create a tempalting
+-> go to the main /tempalte
+-> create a file inside it called 'layout.html'
+-> This layout file will be the base template for all the html files.
+-> Now erase all the code in 'index.html'
+-> After that we will define the layout as template in index.html

+index.html

+    {% extends "layout.html" %}

+    {% block title %}
+        Home Page
+    {% endblock %}

+    {% block content %}
+        <h1>This is our home page</h1>
+    {% endblock %}

+![

+    You will be able to see the Nav Bar and Home Page ](image-1.png)